mdolab/pygeo/paper/paper.md

 ## Geometry Generation
 <!-- include sample wing picture -->
-## Geometry Parameterization with DVGeo
+## Geometry Parameterization with pyGeo

-pyGeo handles geometry manipulation through DVGeo objects.
-There are different types of DVGeo objects for different methods of geometry parameterization, but all use the same interface and create design variables which are passed to the rest of the framework for optimization.
+pyGeo contains several options for parameterizing geometry: variations on the FFD method, interfaces to external parametric modeling tools, and an analytic parameterization.
+Because each of these use a common interface for interacting with the rest of the MACH framework, any parameterization can be used in place of another within an optimization setup.
+Which parameterization is used depends on the experience of the user, the details of the geometry involved, and whether the user needs the final design in a specific format.

 <!-- MM: Should we include a list of modules/classes here for easier reference later on?-->